pingcap/tispark/docs/design/2022-02-28-dsv2-support.md

 - support delete
 - support spark streaming

-Of course, there are lots of other benefits for V2.
-I think V2 is most likely going to be the key way to interact with datasource in the future for Spark, so I'd like to replace V1 API with V2.
+There are lots of other benefits for V2.
+I think V2 is most likely going to be the key way to interact with datasource in the future for Spark, so I'd like to replace V1 API to V2 API.

 ## Detailed Design

 DSV2 support is a big change to TiSpark framework.
-I think we need to do the following things:
+We need to do the following things:

 | Task                                  | Influence                                     |
 |---------------------------------------|-----------------------------------------------|